Plastonick/fpl-database/README.md

 ## WIP

+### TODO

+- Add SQL diagram to visualise relations in the README

 ### Fantasy Premier League Database

 This project creates a pre-hydrated database with data taken from [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League).
 Allows for reading data for other projects without needing to parse the [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League) file system.
 This links teams and players across seasons, so inter-seasonal trends can more easily be established.